kselvan2014/getting-and-cleaning-data/README.md

 (16) Displays the following in the end of the execution of the script:

-Hello,
+"Hello,

 'final_subset' contains:

   1. Merged training and the test sets

   2. Only the measurements on the mean and standard deviation for each measurement

   3. Descriptive activity names to name the activities in the data set

   4. Appropriate labels with descriptive variable names

-'tidy_ds' is the second, independent tidy data set with the average of each variable for each activity and each subject.
+'tidy_ds' is the second, independent tidy data set with the average of each variable for each activity and each subject."